USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 ArXiv | Papar | Supplementary Material | BibTex

-This repository is for the CVPR 2021 paper, "Generating Diverse Structure for Image Inpainting with Hierarchical VQ-VAE".
+This repository is for the CVPR 2021 paper, "Generating Diverse Structure for Image Inpainting With Hierarchical VQ-VAE".

 If our method is useful for your research, please consider citing.